bkromhout/java-diff-utils/README.md

 # java-diff-utils

-The java-diff-utils library is for computing diffs, applying patches, generation side-by-side view in Java.
+> A library is for computing diffs, applying patches, generation side-by-side view in Java.

-It is an open source library for performing comparison operations between chunks of text: computing diffs, applying patches, generating unified diffs or parsing them, generating diff output for easy future display (like a side-by-side view) and so on.
+`java-diff-utils` is an open source library for performing comparison operations between chunks of text: computing diffs, applying patches, generating unified diffs or parsing them, generating diff output for easy future display (like a side-by-side view) and so on.

 The main reason for creating this library was the lack of easy-to-use libraries with all the usual features necessary for working with diff files.
-Originally it was inspired by the JRCS library and its nice diff module design.
+Originally it was inspired by the [JRCS library](https://bitbucket.org/apalala/jrcs) and its nice diff module design.

 **Original code and docs were forked from:** [java-diff-utils](https://code.google.com/p/java-diff-utils/).
 The original author created his own fork at <https://github.com/dnaumenko/java-diff-utils>.